asahi417/kex/README.md

 >>> model.get_keywords('document to get keyword')
 ```

-Then, you can use as same as other algorithms.
-LDA files can be loaded on the fly
+LDA files can be loaded on the fly from a checkpoint

 ```python
 >>> import grapher